stefan-peng/oboeta/README.md

 6. They occupy very little physical space.
 (Hence (5).)

 But I also hate the most popular flashcard programs, such as [Anki][Anki].
 They're complex, buggy, too generic, and tied to GUIs and storage formats that make my skin crawl.
 (OK, SQLite isn't too bad, but extracting data from it is still a pain in the ass.)
 I tried many programs and was never satisfied.
 All I wanted was something that operated on plain text and separated flashcards from their metadata.

+Plain text is an awesome way to store flashcards and their metadata because:

+1. plain text is universal: it'll be around when your grandchildren's grandchildren become worm food;
+2. plain text can be easily edited via any text editor;
+3. plain text files aren't tied to a particular program or library; and
+4. all standard *NIX tools can manipulate plain text files.

 And then there's my love for paper flashcards.
 I admit that they're a pain to create and manage, but there are reasons to use them: